What does the GMAT measure?

-The Graduate Management Admission Test is a computer adaptive test conducted at authorized test centers across the world.
+The Graduate Management Admission Test is a computer adaptive test conducted at authorised test centres across the world.
 The test writers do not give a ‘syllabus’ that a student can work through to prepare for the test.
-The GMAT is neither a test of academic excellence, nor a test of intelligence or aptitude.
-However, analyzing each section and its question types will give an insight into the content and skills tested in the GMAT.
+The GMAT is neither a test of academic excellence nor a test of intelligence or aptitude.
+However, analysing each section and its question types will give an insight into the content and skills tested on the GMAT.

 The quant section has 31 questions.
 The two question types tested in the quantitative section are:

-- Data Sufficiency – a unique question type, as test takers need to evaluate whether the given data is sufficient or not to answer a question – mostly there is no need to solve these questions entirely to choose the answer.
+- Data Sufficiency – a unique question type where a test-taker needs to evaluate whether the given data is sufficient or not to answer a question – mostly there is no need to solve these questions entirely to choose the answer.

-- Problem Solving – as the name suggests test takers need to ‘solve’ these questions to get the answers.
+- Problem Solving – as the name suggests, test-takers need to ‘solve’ these questions to get the answers.
 Approximately 17 to 18 problem solving questions come on the test.

 Sentence Correction: Identification of error in a given sentence and selection of the correct answer out of five given options.
 The errors are based on grammar rules, meaning, and concision.
 Approximately 13 to 14 questions on sentence correction can be seen on the test.
 Common grammar topics tested are

 - Verb tense